vigor-nf/vigor/README.md

 | Click no-op         | `click-nop`         | Click-based no-op (rewrites headers)   |
 | Moonpol             | `moonpol`           | Libmoon-based traffic policer          |

-The baseline NFs use batching if the `VIGOR_USE_BATCH` environment variable is set to `true` when running the benchmark targets (see table below).
+The Click- and Libmoon-based NFs use batching if the `VIGOR_USE_BATCH` environment variable is set to `true` when running the benchmark targets (see table below).

 Pick the NF you want to work with by `cd`-ing to its folder, then use one of the following `make` targets: